bitcoinops/bitcoinops.github.io/_topics/en/op_checktemplateverify.md

   - title: "Analysis of alternative design for `OP_VAULT` using MATT-style covenants and CTV"
     url: /en/newsletters/2023/05/03/#matt-based-vaults

+  - title: "Example of using MATT-style covenants to replicate CTV features"
+    url: /en/newsletters/2023/06/07/#using-matt-to-replicate-ctv-and-manage-joinpools

 ## Optional.
 Same format as "primary_sources" above
 see_also:
   - title: Covenants